godotengine/godot-docs/tutorials/scripting/scene_tree.rst

 These are quick and useful ways to switch scenes but have the drawback that the game will stall until the new scene is loaded and running.
-At some point in the development of your game, it may be preferable to create proper loading screens with progress bar, animated indicators or thread (background) loading.
-This must be done manually using autoloads (see next chapter) and :ref:`doc_background_loading`.
+At some point in the development of your game, it may be preferable to create proper loading screens with progress bar, animated indicators or threaded (background) loading.
+This must be done manually using :ref:`doc_singletons_autoload` and :ref:`doc_background_loading`.